Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 1 Computer Networks and the Internet.md

 ![[networkcore.jpg]]

 ## Packet Switching
 End systems exchange <span style="color:rgb(255, 0, 0)">messages</span> with each other.
 Messages can contain anything the application designer wants.
 Messages may perform a control function (for example, the "Hi" maessages in our handshaking example) or can contain data.
-Also it is very import that you dont worry bout it right now!